kgleason/OpenYourMouth/Bacon/British/DefrostingBacon.md

 5. Leave for 5 minutes repeat (5) until bacon is defrosted
 	- Check bacon after each cycle
 6. Do something with your bacon

+### Cold Water

+> A little slower than the heat based methods, but faster than the fridge.
+And no risk of accidentally cooking the bacon.

+1. Is the bacon in packaging
+    - (yes) Proceed
+	- (no) Choose a different method
+1. Empty all of the dirty dishes out of the sink.
+1. Place the package of bacon under the faucet.
+1. Run the cold water slowly over the bacon.
+1. After 20 minutes, check every 10 minutes to see if it is thawed enough to cook.
+Times will vary based on
+    - coldness of freezer
+	- type of packaging
+	- amount of bacon

 ### Defrosting in a Fridge
 > The advantage of this method lays in the fact that you run no risk of cooking your bacon or forgetting it out unrefridgerated.